 About Balloon Kyphoplasty Spinal Fractures

-Don’t let spinal fractures keep you from the activities you enjoy.1 Our Kyphon® Balloon Kyphoplasty is a proven, minimally invasive procedure that can repair spinal fractures.
-Many people enjoy long-term improvements – in mobility, restored vertebral body height, and reduced back pain.2
+Don’t let spinal fractures keep you from the activities you enjoy.1 Our Kyphon® Balloon Kyphoplasty is a, minimally invasive procedure that can repair spinal fractures due to osteoporosis, cancer or benign lesion.
+Clinical studies have shown long-term improvements – in mobility, restored vertebral body height, and reduced back pain.2

-Kyphon Balloon Kyphoplasty is a minimally invasive procedure that can repair spinal fractures.
+Kyphon Balloon Kyphoplasty is a minimally invasive procedure that can repair spinal fractures due to osteoporosis, cancer or benign lesion.
 It takes about an hour (per level) to treat a fracture with balloon kyphoplasty, and the procedure can be done on an outpatient or an inpatient basis, depending on the needs of the patient.

 To help you better understand spinal fractures and why balloon kyphoplasty may be a treatment option, take a moment to read some commonly asked questions and answers.

 Gold DT, Silverman SL.
 The downward spiral of vertebral osteoporosis: consequences (Monograph).
 Cedars-Sinai Medical Center 2003.

 Garfin, S.R., R.A.
 Buckley, and J. Ledlie, Balloon kyphoplasty for symptomatic vertebral body compression fractures results in rapid, significant, and sustained improvements in back pain, function, and quality of life for elderly patients.
 Spine, 2006.
 31(19): p.
 2213-20.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.